thaik1618/object-relations-intro-001/README.md

 ## Code Along I: Objects as Arguments

 Let's stick with our `Person` class example and give our individual people instances an opportunity to interact in a very human way––they're going to `go_on_a_date`.
-We'll build an instance method, `go_on_date` that takes in another person as an arguments.
+We'll build an instance method, `go_on_a_date` that takes in another person as an arguments.
 If those people are a good match, both people will become happier.
 In order to measure someone's happiness level, we'll give them a setter and getter `happiness` method and score their happiness on a scale of 1 to 10.

 * In `lib/person.rb`, define a `Person` class.
 Our people should initialize with a name and, since they feel pretty neutral on initialization, they should be initialized with a happiness level of `5`.
 * Give your `Person` class an `attr_accessor` for `name` and `happiness`.